San Francisco Sentinel: Online news

-In March 2009 while he was "laid low" with emphysema and cyrrhosis, Murphy named Sean Martinfield publisher and editor.
+In March 2009 while he was "laid low" with emphysema and cirrhosis, Murphy named Sean Martinfield publisher and editor.
 Murphy continues as owner.
 As of 2012, Murphy's emphysema remained constant at 30% breathing capacity loss under treatment by San Francisco Dr. Gary Apter.
-Apter's 2012 evaluation of Murphy's cyrrhosis indicated adequate liver enzyme production adequate to continue normal life.
+Apter's 2012 evaluation of Murphy's cirrhosis indicated adequate liver enzyme production adequate to continue normal life.

 In March 2011, the San Francisco Police Department revoked the press passes of a number of independent online news outlets including the Sentinel.
 Josh Wolf wrote that the department's policy indicated the passes were for reporters who "regularly cover fires and breaking police news".
 Sentinel photographer Bill Wilson expressed dismay at losing his pass.